Sharonayodele/budget_analysis/README.md

 - Budget = Total Budget - total expenditure
 - Budget Balance = Balance - salary(second year)

-Verdict
+**Discovery**
 - **Engineering**: After deducting salaries for two years and project costs, the budget balance is $770,000.
-This is way over budget.
 - **Marketing**:After deducting two-year salaries and project costs, the budget balance is $360,000.
-Over budget.
 - **Sales**: After deducting two-year salaries and project costs, the budget balance is $116,000.
-Over budget.
 - **IT**: After deducting two-year salaries and project costs, the budget balance is $58,000.
-Slightly over budget.
 - **HR**: After deducting two-year salaries and project costs, the budget balance is -$25,000.
-Not over budget

-Verdict:
+**Verdict**
 The budget allocated for all the departments is not correctly estimated.
 While the marketing, sales, and engineering departments are over budget, the HR department is under budget.
+- Engineering: Over budget.
+- Marketing: Over budget.
+- Sales: Over budget.
+- IT: Over budget.
+- HR: Under budget